-Vakataka dynasty : The power of Satavahanas started growing weaker from the 3rd century C.E.
+Vakataka dynasty: The power of Satavahanas started growing weaker from the 3rd century C.E.
 Vakatakas took advantage of this situation and established independent rule.
 Vindhyashakti was the founder of Vakataka kingdom.
 After Vindhyashakti , King Pravarasena I ascended the throne.
 He expanded the Vakataka Empire to Malwa in the North and from Gujarat to South upto Kolhapur, Kurnool (Andhra Pradesh).
-Kolhapur was knwon as 'Kuntala' at that time.
-Pravarasena Ι performed four Ashwamedha sacrifices and took up the title 'Samrat'.
+Kolhapur was knwon as 'Kuntala' at that Pravarasena performed time.
+I four Ashwamedha sacrifices and took up the title 'Samrat'.